blue-tea4/simply-translate/README.md

 # simply-translate
 OCR translator

+Hello!
+This is a school project and is definetly not as refined as other text from image translators.

-hen run the program will ask the user for an image path.
+When run the program will ask the user for an image path.
 For best results it should be the compleat path and have ‘\\’ between all the folders
 Example:  C:\\Users\\cooluser\\Desktop\\First_test.png
 It will next ask for the original language and ending language.
 The user should input the abbreviations for the languages supported found below